containers/podman/install.md

 | selinux   | selinux process and mount labeling | libselinux  |
 | apparmor  | apparmor profile support           | libapparmor |

+### Vendoring - Dependency Management

+This project is using [vndr](https://github.com/LK4D4/vndr) for managing dependencies, which is a tedious and error-prone task.
+Doing it manually is likely to cause inconsistencies between the `./vendor` directory (i.e., the downloaded dependencies), the source code that imports those dependencies and the `vendor.conf` configuration file that describes which packages in which version (e.g., a release or git commit) are a dependency.

+To ease updating dependencies, we provide the `make vendor` target, which fetches all dependencies mentioned in `vendor.conf`.  `make vendor` whitelists certain packages to prevent the `vndr` tool from removing packages that the test suite (see `./test`) imports.

+The CI of this project makes sure that each pull request leaves a clean vendor state behind by first running the aforementioned `make vendor` followed by running `./hack/tree_status.sh` which checks if any file in the git tree has changed.

+##### Vendor Troubleshooting

+If the CI is complaining about a pull request leaving behind an unclean state, it is very likely right about it.
+Make sure to run `make vendor` and add all the changes to the commit.
+Also make sure that your local git tree does not include files not under version control that may reference other go packages.
+If some dependencies are removed but they should not, for instance, because the CI is needing them, then whitelist those dependencies in the `make vendor` target of the Makefile.
+Whitelisting a package will instruct `vndr` to not remove if during its cleanup phase.

 ## Configuration files

 ### [registries.conf](https://src.fedoraproject.org/rpms/skopeo/blob/master/f/registries.conf)